What UK tax do I pay on my overseas pension?

 HMRC’s International Manual contains more on double taxation relief, including in the context of pensions.

-If you have made an error in the past and have not declared your overseas pension to HMRC or have under-declared it, you may need to make a disclosure to HMRC using their Worldwide Disclosure Facility.
-You can find the official guidance on the Worldwide Disclosure Facility on GOV.UK.
-You can find some more information, including where to get help with making a Worldwide Disclosure, in our news article.
+If you have made an error in the past and have not declared your overseas pension to HMRC or have under-declared it, you may need to make a disclosure to HMRC using their worldwide disclosure facility.
+You can find the official guidance on the worldwide disclosure facility on GOV.UK.
+We recommend you seek advice in this situation.
 You should be aware that additional penalties may apply if there is unpaid UK tax on foreign income.

 The taxation of overseas pensions can be complex, especially if you have to interpret double tax treaties.
 The information we have provided is intended as a beginners’ guide only.
-You can seek independent advice from a tax adviser – we tell you how you can find a tax adviser, including through the tax charities, on our Getting Help page.
+You can seek independent advice from a tax adviser – we tell you how you can find a tax adviser, including through the tax charities.

-You might also be able to get further free information or help from International Pension Centre, Pensions Advisory Service or the charity Tax Help for Older People.
-Our Getting Help page tells you more about the different sources of assistance.
+You might also be able to get further free information or help from International Pension Centre, MoneyHelper or the charity Tax Help for Older People.
+Our Getting help pages tell you more about the different sources of assistance.